 - Copy of the biometrics appointment notice (Form I-797C).
 If you received a second biometrics appointment notice, take a copy of this notice as well.

 - A valid form of photo identification, such as your driver’s license.
-If you use your passport as your photo identification, make sure it has not expired.
+If you use your passport as your photo identification, ensure it has not expired.

 - Any other receipt notices you have received from USCIS.